Continued fraction: History

 Continued fractions can also be applied to problems in number theory, and are especially useful in the study of Diophantine equations.
 In the late eighteenth century Lagrange used continued fractions to construct the general solution of Pell's equation, thus answering a question that had fascinated mathematicians for more than a thousand years.
 Lagrange's discovery implies that the canonical continued fraction expansion of the square root of every non-square integer is periodic and that, if the period is of length p > 1, it contains a palindromic string of length p − 1.

 In 1813 Gauss derived from complex-valued hypergeometric functions what are now called Gauss's continued fractions.
 They can be used to express many elementary functions and some more advanced functions (such as the Bessel functions), as continued fractions that are rapidly convergent almost everywhere in the complex plane.

 Notation

 The long continued fraction expression displayed in the introduction is easy for an unfamiliar reader to interpret.
 However, it takes up a lot of space and can be difficult to typeset.
 So mathematicians have devised several alternative notations.
-One convenient way to express a generalized continued fraction sets each nested fraction on the same line, indicating the nesting by dangling plus signs in the denominators: